 In my career I’m most proud of … Being part of the team that won a World Cheese Award.

 The worst part of my job is … If we ever have a shortage of cheese and have to tell customers they cannot have what they want.

 My advice for someone wanting to become a Comms Coordinator would be … Go for it, as long as you have a passion for the area you want to work in, you can build your knowledge and experience over time.

 I studied with Academy of Cheese because … My general cheese knowledge was limited when I started working with Lynher Dairies, I knew I loved to eat cheese but not much about all the different cheeses out there and how the make process differs etc.

 My favourite thing about Academy of Cheese is… The knowledge and personable people, is there anything they don’t know about cheese?!

 I see the future of the cheese industry as … Exciting but challenging, I think there is a growing focus on specialist, traditional method cheese making, as consumers look for provenance of their food and sustainable practices.
 2020 has obviously been challenging for both producers and consumers alike, hopefully people have had the opportunity to discover products they may not have looked at before through events such as the British Cheese Weekender.

 My favourite cheese is Cornish Kern and I like to enjoy it with a drizzle of honey.

-My ideal cheeseboard would definitely include … Cornish Kern, Yarg, Appleby’s Cheshire, Colston Bassett and Tunworth
+My Christmas 2020 cheeseboard will definitely include … Cornish Kern, Yarg, Appleby’s Cheshire, Colston Bassett and Tunworth

 A big thank you to Debbie and Academy of Cheese Supporters Lynher Dairies: www.lynherdairies.co.uk